-Shannon Kolakowski’s When Depression Hurts Your Relationship helps readers who struggle with depression learn how to foster a strong, loving relationship with their partner.
+Shannon Kolakowski’s When Depression Hurts Your Relationship helps readers who struggle with depression recognize the ways depression can affect their relationship and teaches the skills needed to foster a strong, loving relationship with their partner.

 When you are feeling depressed, having a loving, supportive relationship with your partner can help you in your path towards healing and creating a happier life.
 But often depression interferes with your relationship, distancing you from your partner during your time of need.